ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-4.md

 1. Go to the `Builds` page after your pushed your changes.
     ![VSTS build in progress](//cdn.forevolve.com/blog/images/2018/VSTS-build-in-progress.png)
-2. Once the build is completed, go to the `Releases` page, and there you should see an in-progress release. *Please note that there can be a delay between the end of a build and the beginning of a release.
-You may need to be patient here.*
+2. Once the build is completed, go to the `Releases` page, and there you should see an in-progress release. _Please note that there can be a delay between the end of a build and the beginning of a release.
+You may need to be patient here._
     ![VSTS release in progress](//cdn.forevolve.com/blog/images/2018/VSTS-release-in-progress.png)

 > Another option is to grab a drink or something to eat and come back later (or work on something else for a few minutes).

+## Synchronizing files

+Since I first wrote this article, the Azure CLI evolved; they added the `sync` option.

+With that in mind, we could simplify our pipeline to a single `Sync` task instead of a `delete` task followed by an `upload` task.
+The Azure CLI task would look like this:

+-   Display name: `Synchronize files`
+-   Azure subscription: `Jekyll on Azure resource group` (choose the one you created)
+-   Script location: `Inline Scripts`
+-   Inline Script: `az storage blob sync -s _site -c $(containerName) --account-name $(storageAccount)`
+-   Working Directory: select the artifact name.
+Mine is `$(System.DefaultWorkingDirectory)/_JekyllOnAzure-CI`.
+    <br><small><strong>Do not</strong> select the `_site` subdirectory.</small>

+Thanks to Maximilian Melcher for pointing this out in the comments.
+He also as a great blog post about that feature if you want to know more about it (it is a quick read): [Azure Storage Blob Sync - Updates to AzCopy and Azure CLI](https://melcher.dev/2019/06/azure-storage-blob-sync-updates-to-azcopy-and-azure-cli/).

 ## A note about deleting files.

+_This section applies mostly to the original delete/upload workflow but some parts could also be applied to other use-cases._

 > This delivery pipeline is very basic, if we'd want, instead of deleting all files before uploading the new ones, we could begin by uploading the new files to then delete unwanted files from the destination (if any).
 > We could also only upload new files and leave the old unused one there (depending on your website's content of course).